A Survey on Data Pricing: from Economics to Data Science: Pricing Data Products

 \subsection{Revenue Maximization Pricing}

-As explained in Section~\ref{sec:revenuemax}, the objective of maximizing revenue is often of special interest in designing pricing strategies, since for a business to be successful long term, a more immediate and important requirement is to win over as many customers as possible.
+As explained in Section~\ref{sec:revenuemax}, the objective of revenue maximization is often of special interest in designing pricing strategies, since for a business to be successful long term, a more immediate and important requirement is to win over as many customers as possible.

 Revenue maximization pricing for data products is a relatively less explored area.
+A possible reason is that, comparing with pricing digital products, some other factors in pricing data products need more urgent accommodation, such as arbitrage.

 As mentioned in Section~\ref{sec:arbitrage-free-pricing}, Xia and Muthukrishnan~\cite{10.5555/3237383.3237436} develop logarithmic approximation pricing algorithms for revenue maximization in user-based markets.
-They also consider the situations where both the maximum number (i.e., maximum demand) and the minimum number (i.e., minimum demand) of users that a buyer purchases are specified, and provide an $O(D)$ approximation algorithm to revenue maximization, where $D$ is the largest minimal demand among all buyers.
+They also consider the situations where both the maximum number (i.e., maximum demand) and the minimum number (i.e., minimum demand) of users that a buyer purchases are specified, and provide an $O(D)$ approximation algorithm to maximize revenue, where $D$ is the largest minimal demand among all buyers.

 Chawla~\textit{et~al.}~\cite{10.14778/3357377.3357378} consider query and view based pricing for arbitrage-free revenue maximization under the assumption that all buyers are single-minded and the supply is unlimited.
 A buyer is single-minded if the buyer wants to purchase the answer to a single set of queries.
 They consider three types of pricing functions.
 Uniform bundle pricing sets the price of every bundle identical.
 Additive or item pricing prices each item and charges a bundle the sum of prices for the items in the bundle.
 Fractionally subadditive pricing or XOS sets $k$ weights $w_j^1, \ldots, w_j^k$ for each item $j$, and for a bundle $e$, the price is set to $\max_{i=1}^k \sum_{j \in e}w_j^i$.
 Building on the extensive studies on revenue maximization with single-minded buyers and unlimited supply~\cite{10.1145/1134707.1134711, 10.5555/1109557.1109678, 10.5555/1070432.1070598}, they develop new heuristics.